panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 ## 5. Conclusion

-Writing a function type is pretty simple:
+Writing a function type is quite simple:

 ```typescript
 type Sum = (a: number, b: number) => number
 ```

-Indicate the parameter types in a pair of parentheses, put the fat arrow `=>`, and the return type.
+Specify the parameter types in a pair of parentheses, put the fat arrow `=>`, and the return type.

-In the case of methods, you have to define the method on an object type:
+For methods, you have to define the method on an object type:

 ```typescript
 interface ObjectWithMethod {